zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 ### \[3] Access the EC2 instance

-Access the URL: `http://<ip address of your EC2 instance>/polls/`, and output what you've got.
+Access the URL: `http://<ip address of your EC2 instance>/polls/`, and see what you've got.

 **NOTE**: remember to put the `/polls/` on the end, and you may need to restart `nginx` if it does not work.